Adolphe Thiers: Government of National Defence (1870–1871)

-Chief Executive and the end of the fighting
+Chief Executive and end of the fighting

 On 19 February, Thiers announced the formation of a new government with nine ministers, a majority of republicans, including Jules Favre and Jules Simon.
 The first task assigned by the Assembly was to negotiate an end to the War.
 Thiers traveled with a delegation of five members of the Assembly to Versailles, where Bismarck was waiting.
 When he arrived at the hotel, he met the Prussian Field Marshal Moltke, who told him, "You are lucky to be negotiating with Bismarck.
 If it were me, I would occupy your country for thirty years and in that time there would be no more France."
 At the first meeting, Bismarck demanded the province of Alsace and eight billion francs.
 Thiers insisted that France could pay no more than five billion francs, and Bismarck reduced the payment, but insisted that Germany must have part of Lorraine and Metz as well.
 The talks were long and stressful; at one point Thiers, exhausted, broke down and wept.
 Bismarck helped him to a sofa, covered him with his overcoat, and told him, "Ah, my poor Monsieur Thiers, there is no one but you and I who really love France."
 The negotiations resumed, and Thiers conceded Alsace and part of Lorraine, in exchange for a reduction in the payment.
 He told the other French delegates, "If we lose one or two provinces it is not of great importance.
 There will be another war when France will be victorious, and we will get them back.
 But the billions we give to Germany now we will never recover."
 Thiers insisted, however, that France keep the fortress town of Belfort.
 Bismarck conceded the town, on the condition that, when the armistice was signed, the Prussian army could hold a brief victory parade on the Champs-Élysées, and could remain until the treaty was ratified.
 Thiers felt he had little choice but to accept.

 Thiers and his delegation returned to Bordeaux, and on 28 February, Thiers, sometimes breaking down in tears, read the terms to the Assembly.
 In the debate that followed, fifty members spoke for and against the peace.
 The members from Alsace and Lorraine strongly objected, and member Victor Hugo demanded, in the interest of history and posterity, to continue the war.
 The Deputy Louis Blanc declared that ten million Frenchmen wanted to keep fighting.
 "But where are they?"
 Thiers asked.
 "In this Assembly, elected by universal suffrage, three-quarters of the members want peace."
 As Thiers predicted, the Assembly voted on 1 March by 546 votes to 107 to accept Bismarck's terms.
 On 2 March the Germans held their parade on the Champs-Élysées.
 All the shops were closed and there were no Parisians on the street.